Terms & Conditions

 Gift Engraving works diligently to protect your details and has moved our website to Shopify for added security and privacy protection.

 In this policy below, “us”, “we”, or “our” means Gift Engraving, the owner/operator of this website.

 We are bound by the National Privacy Principles contained in the Commonwealth Privacy Act 1988 (subject to any exemptions that apply to us under that Act).

 The personal information we collect falls into four categories: contact details, click trails, activity history, and publishable content.

 Contact details are collected as supplied by you from time to time.
 We do not personally store usable credit card information.

 Click trails record the paths taken by visitors through the website.
-This information is generally recorded against IP address, and may be possible to correlate by computer.
+This information is generally recorded against the IP address and may be possible to correlate by computer.

 Activity History consists of orders, enquiries, votes submitted via the website, or offline contact you have with us such as phone calls.